maorong-wang/KNN-and-PCA-for-MNIST-digit-recognition/README.md

 # MNIST-classification-using-KNN-PCA
-This is a solution to get over 97% accuracy on MNIST dataset with KNN and PCA
+This is a solution to get an accuracy over 97% on MNIST dataset with KNN and PCA